 The mission of the Priority Nutrition Care Dietetic Internship is to prepare graduates who are competent entry-level Registered Dietitians/Nutritionists who will provide nutrition and dietetic services to individuals and groups in a variety of settings.
 Program graduates will be prepared to function beyond entry-level by completing assignments and projects relating to the Business of Nutrition and the Management of Food and Nutrition Services.

 The following are Program Goals and Objectives that are monitored to assure that the quality of the program.
 Outcomes data for these goals and objectives is available by contacting the Program Director at Priority Nutrition Care Distance Dietetic Internship at P.O.
 Box 148, Hingham, MA 02043.

-The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.
+“The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%”.

-At least 80% of program interns and will complete program/degree requirements within 12 months (150% of the program length).
+“At least 80% of interns complete program requirements within 9 months (150% of planned program length)”.

-Of graduates who seek employment, 80 percent will be employed in nutrition and dietetics or related fields within 12 months of graduation
+“Of graduates who seek employment, at least 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation”.

 80% of employers of program graduates who respond will report that the performance level of the graduate meets or exceeds expectations relative to entry level practice.